The Other Ants & The Grasshopper: A Fable for Becoming Human

 “O father, my father…”

-Only a lucky few are lifted from the top of the heap
+The lucky few lifted from the top of the heap

 And carried away with the wind